 Sweetest day is observed mainly in the Midwest, the Northeast, and Florida.
 On this day, people share gifts and cute gestures with their near and dear ones.

-Sweetest Day is celebrated on the third Saturday of October.
-It is a holiday in the Midwest, the Northeast, and Florida, which encourages couples to be sweet to each other, by exchanging gifts such as candy, and doing romantic things.
-Originally, the day was intended to be a holiday where women treated their male partners to candy, but in recent years Sweetest Day became more generalized, and everyone is invited to do something kind for others.
+Initially, the day was intended to be a holiday where women treated their male partners to candy.
+Still, in recent years Sweetest Day has become more generalized, and everyone is invited to do something kind for others.

 Sweetest Day is an observance and not a public holiday, which means that schools and businesses remain open.

 The Origins of Sweetest Day